 What Can I Do to Avoid a Healing Crisis?

 While the mechanism of a healing crisis is still a mystery, it’s so-named because it seems to be part of the healing process.
 Therefore, Cappelluti notes, “preventing it is probably not in your best interest.”
-Ask your health-care provider about any uncomfortable symptoms so you’ll know what’s normal and what’s not, and won’t be tempted to give up on a treatment prematurely.
+Ask your healthcare provider about any uncomfortable symptoms so you’ll know what’s normal and what’s not—and so that you won’t be tempted to give up on a treatment prematurely.

 It’s a little like peeling off the layers of an onion, she says.
 The body’s processes aren’t always linear, and each layer or aspect of your health may present a new layer that needs peeling.
 It’s not as if our journeys towards health are always on an upward, pain-free trajectory.
-Sometimes negative symptoms are a sign that something’s wrong, but not always, says Hendrickson.
+Sometimes negative symptoms experienced in a healing crisis are a sign that something’s wrong, but not always, says Hendrickson.
 “We need to learn to trust the body’s innate ability to heal itself.”